 It's the kind of book I wished existed when I first started out, and it's based on my experience building large-scale distributed systems that scale to millions of requests per second, and billions of devices.
 But, no matter the scale of the systems you work on today, the core principles are universal.

 After reading the book, you are not going to look at a network calls the same way.
-And you will start applying that knowledge from day one at your job and on personal projects.
-Armed with the core fundamentals, you will have the tools to understand technical whitepapers, build systems of your own, and nail interviews.
+And you will apply your newly gained knowledge from day one at your job and on personal projects.
+Armed with an understanding of the fundamentals, you will have the tools to design distributed systems of your own, grok technical whitepapers, and nail interviews.

 Having a solid foundation of the network stack is essential as you can't build a distributed system without it.
 Even though each network protocol builds up on top of the other, sometimes the abstractions leak.
 If you don’t know how the stack works under the hood, you will have a hard time troubleshooting why your system is down or degraded for no apparent reason.
 On top of that, there is a lot you can learn from the design of the core protocols that can be applied to any distributed system, like TCP’s backpressure mechanisms.

 Imagine some code that assigns a value to a variable.
 Then the same code reads the variable right after only to find out the write had no effect!
 Madness!
 But with eventual consistency, this is what can happen when one machine writes a value to a store and another, perhaps the same, reads it.